uruba/FinanCalc/readme.md

 * **getDebtLengthInYears()** – gets the length of the debt in years
 * **getDebtLengthInMonths()** – gets the length of the debt in months
 * **getDebtLengthInDays()** – gets the length of the debt in days
-* **getDebtEndDate(DateTime $startDate)** – gets the ending date of the debt as a DateTime object, based on the starting date passed as a parameter
+* **getDebtEndDate(DateTime $startDate)** – gets the ending date of the debt as a DateTime object, based on the starting date passed in as a parameter
 * **getDebtInterest()** – gets i
 * **getDebtRepayments()** – gets the **array of RepaymentInstance** objects representing all the individual payments within the debt comprised into an array
 * **getDebtRepaymentsAsArrays()** – gets the **array of associative arrays** (i.e., an array of RepaymentInstances converted to arrays) representing all the individual payments within the debt